sfletc/scram/docs/index.md

 ### 2a.
 Download scram2 binary:

-- Pre-compiled binaries are can be found at:
+- Pre-compiled binaries are can be found at (*nix binaries may need to be made exectauble with chmod +x /path/to/binary):

 	[Mac OSX (64bit)](https://bitbucket.org/stevefl/scram2/downloads/scram2osx)